 Aggravation of Pre-Existing Conditions

 California’s workers’ compensation laws provide that employees who suffer work-related injuries or illnesses may be entitled to workers’ compensation benefits, with very few exceptions.
 An injury natcan include an aggravation of a pre-existing condition.
 Workers’ compensation claims involving the aggravation of an existing injury or illness are generally more complicated than claims in which the employee was healthy at the time that he or she sustained an injury or illness.
 If you suffered a work-related aggravation of a pre-existing condition, it may be in your best interest to retain an experienced Orange County workers’ compensation lawyer to assist you in recovering the benefits that you are owed.
-The attorneys at the Law Office of Joseph Richards are adept in helping people who have suffered a workplace aggravation of a pre-existing condition obtain workers’ compensation benefits, and we may be able to advocate vigorously on your behalf.Examples of Covered Pre-Existing Conditions
+The attorneys at Law Office of Joseph Richards, P.C. are adept in helping people who have suffered a workplace aggravation of a pre-existing condition obtain workers’ compensation benefits, and we may be able to advocate vigorously on your behalf.Examples of Covered Pre-Existing Conditions

 A pre-existing condition is any injury or illness that affected an employee prior to a workplace accident or exposure to harmful conditions.
 Examples of pre-existing conditions include arthritis, heart disease, herniated discs, and mental health disorders.
 In California, employers are required to provide workers’ compensation benefits to all covered employees, regardless of the employee’s health at the time that he or she began working.
 A workers’ compensation insurer may not deny a claim on the basis that a workplace condition or accident would not have resulted in an injury to a healthy employee who did not have a pre-existing condition.Aggravation Versus Exacerbation